404Setup/OxygenCylinder/README.md

 # OxygenCylinder
 Use the bottle to increase oxygen underwater.

-This plugin is an unofficial port of the Mod "Botted Air".
+The plugin refers to the Mod "BottedAir", but it writes the code by itself.
+It was written in 2023.
+You can only download this plugin in GitHub.

 ## Usage
 ### Config